katerinafedotova/nodejs-aws-shop-react-backend/README.md

 * `npx cdk deploy`  deploy this stack to your default AWS account/region
 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template

+## Fill DynamoDb tables with data

+There are 2 scripts available in /db folder.
+In order to fill the table, you need to:

+* give the file execute permissions: `chmod +x fillProductsTable.sh`

+* run the file `./populate-stocks.sh`